slowernews/wisdom-tldr/README.md

 > *'If you control the overall direction and framing of the battle, anything they do will play into your hands.'*

-> *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*

 ===
 ###On defending